EPYC 4584PX vs Xeon W-3375

 So, is EPYC 4584PX better than Xeon W-3375?

 Yes.
-EPYC 4584PX is the better overall CPU here.
-You are getting a 29.9% average FPS lead across 50 shared CPU game tests in our data, 1.8% better PassMark, and the stronger long-term platform, which makes it the stronger all-around choice.
+EPYC 4584PX is the better all-around CPU here.
+It gives you a 29.9% average FPS lead across 50 shared CPU game tests in our data, 1.8% better PassMark, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, EPYC 4584PX is the better pick here.
+If gaming is the priority, EPYC 4584PX is the better pick.
 According to our tests, it delivers 29.9% more average FPS across 50 shared CPU game tests.
-It also has a big cache advantage at 128 MB vs 57 MB.
+It also has a clear cache advantage at 128 MB versus 57 MB.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, EPYC 4584PX is the better fit.
+For streaming, content creation, and heavier multitasking, EPYC 4584PX is the stronger fit.
 You are getting 1.8% better PassMark, backed by 16 cores and 32 threads.
-It also carries the larger cache pool with 124.6% larger total L3 cache (128 MB vs 57 MB).
+It also has the larger cache pool with 124.6% larger total L3 cache (128 MB vs 57 MB).

 Which one is the smarter buy today, not just the cheaper CPU?